tribufu/daynightsystem/README.md

 # DayNightSystem

-This is a very simple System, its ease to integrate into existing projects and extende if needed.
+This is a very simple System, its ease to integrate into existing projects and extend if needed.

 [Marktplace Url](https://www.unrealengine.com/marketplace/en-US/product/226f49f1b9c24c44830986dad86869ed)